 The Company avoids material exposure in bank deposits, because of the very low level of interest rates and risks of credit institutions (banks) avoidance.
 This instrument can be replaced by treasuries of USA, Germany and UK on short term basis.
 The minimal acceptable limit of liquidity is at least the 50% of the net technical provisions within two weeks.
-90% of Portfolio of Company has 100% liquidity level, without discount due to concentration of investments in securities, FX, SWAPS and Futures with investment grade rating similar to senior bonds.
-The exceptional level of liquidity has also been marked by Standard and Poors rating agency as well as quality of portfolio - AAA level.
+90% of the Portfolio of Company has 100% liquidity level, without discount due to concentration of investments in securities, FX, SWAPS and Futures with investment grade rating similar to senior bonds.
+The exceptional level of liquidity has also been marked by Standard and Poor's rating agency as well as quality of portfolio - AAA level.

-There are 5 banks which KLPP uses - UBS AG, JP Morgan Luxembourg, UBS Luxembourg, Barclays London, LGT bank and Eurobank.
+There are 6 banks which KLPP uses - UBS AG, JP Morgan Luxembourg, Barclays London, LGT bank, Banque Internationale à Luxembourg (Suisse) SA and Eurobank Cyprus.

-In the purpose of investment activity only financial institutions with high credit ratings (not less than Baa2 on Moody's or BBB on Standard and Poor's) are acceptable - JP Morgan, UBS AG, Barclays London, UBS Luxembourg and broker - Ronin Europe Limited (credit rated S&P B+ European licensed institution) where assets of KLPP do not exceed 4 million dollars.
+In the purpose of investment activity only financial institutions with high credit ratings (not less than Baa2 on Moody's or BBB on Standard and Poor's) are acceptable - JP Morgan, UBS AG, Barclays London, LGT Bank, Banque Internationale à Luxembourg (Suisse) SA and broker - Ronin Europe Limited (credit rated S&P B European licensed institution).